Hayato Sakamoto reaches 2,000-hit mark with real chance for run at 3,000

 Sakamoto is the second-youngest player to reach 2,000 at 31 years, 10 months.
 Only Kihachi Enomoto, who got there at 31 years, seven months, was younger — though Sakamoto’s 2020 season was also delayed by three months because of the pandemic.
 Enomoto reached 2,000 in 1968 and played for four more seasons, but only in a combined 106 games in the final two, to finish with 2,314.

-Three-thousand hits was an almost unthinkable total even before the era of top players, such as Ichiro Suzuki, cutting their NPB careers short to head to MLB.
+Three-thousand hits was an almost unthinkable total even before this era of top players, such as Ichiro Suzuki, cutting their NPB careers short to head to MLB.
 Even getting to 2,000 is far from guaranteed.
-The only active players with at least 1,900 are 37-year-old Takumi Kuriyama, who has 1,926 and Kosuke Fukudome, 43, who has 1,909.
-Hiroyuki Nakajima is the only active player past 1,800.
+The only active players yet to get there with at least 1,900 hits are 37-year-old Takumi Kuriyama, who has 1,926 and Kosuke Fukudome, 43, who has 1,909.
+Hiroyuki Nakajima is the only active player below 2,000 who has passed 1,800.

 In this era of seasons that stretch beyond 140 games, Sakamoto is the rare player to come along who started early enough, put up the numbers and stayed in Japan — MLB was a realistic path for him had he chosen it — long enough to make 3,000 a possible goal.